pemachozom/Covid-Detection/README.md

 ## 📂 Dataset

 The dataset used in this project is the **[COVID-19 Chest X-Ray Image Dataset](https://www.kaggle.com/datasets/alifrahman/covid19-chest-xray-image-dataset)** available on Kaggle.
-It contains chest X-ray images labeled as COVID-19, pneumonia, or normal, and is widely used for training image-based diagnostic models.
+It contains chest X-ray images labeled as COVID-19 or normal, and is widely used for training image-based diagnostic models.

 This dataset enabled us to train and evaluate machine learning models to classify medical imaging data for potential COVID-19 detection.